 Through this procedure employees are encouraged to raise integrity concerns and feelconfident that they can do so without any fear of retaliation.

 The said policy may be accessed under the Corporate Governance section of the websitehttps://www.ge.com/in/ge-td-india-limited/.

 NOMINATION AND REMUNERATION POLICY

 In terms of the section 178 of the Companies Act 2013 and Part D of Schedule II ofSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 your Company has a Nomination and Remuneration Policy (NRCPolicy').
 The aforesaid policy of the Company on director's appointment and remunerationincluding criteria for determining qualifications positive attributes independence ofdirectors and other matters is annexed as "Annexure B".

-The policy is available at the website of the Company under the Corporate GovernanceSection and can be accessed at http://www. ge.com/in/ge-td-india-limited.
+The policy is available at the website of the Company under the Corporate GovernanceSection and can be accessed at https://www. ge.com/in/ge-td-india-limited/.

 PERFORMANCE EVALUATION OF BOARD COMMITTEES AND DIRECTORS

-Your Company has a policy framework for evaluation of the Borad of Directors.
-Pursuantto the provisions of the Companies Act 2013 and regulation 17 of the Securities andExchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015 the Board has carried out the annual performance evaluation of the Directorsindividually including independent Directors Board as a whole and of its variouscommittees.
+Your Company has a policy framework for evaluation of the Board of Directors.
+Pursuantto the provisions of the Companies Act 2013 and regulation 17 of the Securities andExchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015 the Board has carried out the annual performance evaluation of the Directorsindividually including Independent Directors the Board as a whole and of its variouscommittees.